nginnever/fileswarm/README.md

-This repo contains the documentation for fileswarm
+This repo contains the documentation for fileswarm... eventually :D